croqaz/achaea.js/docs/StatusBar.md

 If you want to refresh the status bar based on different events, for example room items or players, you'll have to listen on "items:update", or "players:update" events and call `updateStatBar(...)` in those functions.

+If you play multiple characters, you can define different bars for each one, just return different cells based on `STATE.Me.name`.

 ## Custom cells

 A custom cell, or icon in the status bar is just an object.
 At minimum, you can just return a text, eg: